StilleMenschen/stillemenschen.github.io/python/property-descriptor.md

     >>> raisins.weight = -20
     Traceback (most recent call last):
         ...
-    ValueError: value must be > 0
+    ValueError: weight must be > 0

 Negative or 0 price is not acceptable either::

     >>> truffle = LineItem('White truffle', 100, 0)
     Traceback (most recent call last):
         ...
-    ValueError: value must be > 0
+    ValueError: price must be > 0

 No change was made::